 Addiction is not an all-or-nothing problem, and it will not be sensible to search for a single cure.
-If drug use continues at a relatively high level or if it increases further, then policy makers should seek methods to reduce consumption and minimise the harm from drug taking.
+In the face of predictions of elevated drug use, policymakers should seek methods to reduce consumption and minimize the harm from drug-taking.
 Focusing only on prevalence (the number of people using a drug) may be inappropriate.
 A strategy of total harm reduction should also consider ways to reduce the average quantity used and the amount of harm per use.

 Many neuroscientific addiction theories focus on the way in which drugs change the brain.
-As Kelley and Berridge [178] recently noted, drugs may activate the same circuits as natural rewards, perhaps in a more potent manner; they may create new states, such as the motivational state of withdrawal; and they may differentially affect the balance of processes that normally contribute to responding for natural rewards, such as habits, goal-directed actions and cue-induced motivation.
+As Kelley and Berridge [178] recently noted, drugs may activate the same circuits as natural rewards, perhaps in a more potent manner; they may create new states, such as the motivational state of withdrawal; and they may differentially affect the balance of processes that normally contribute to responding for natural rewards, such as habits, goal-directed actions, and cue-induced motivation.
 There may be other effects too.
 Food makes you full and exercise makes you tired, but not all drugs will satiate you to the same extent [695].
-Acute intoxication impairs decision making, so the decision to have the sixth pint of beer may not be made in the same way as the decision to have the first.
-Chronic use of some drugs may alter the brain so as to impair the ability to make good choices [125].
-Some forms of brain damage may make you more likely to choose impulsively, maximising short-term rather than long-term gain [207].
+Acute intoxication impairs decision-making, so the decision to have the sixth pint of beer may not be made in the same way as the decision to have the first.
+Chronic use of some drugs may alter the brain so as to impair the ability to make good choices (e.g. [125]).
+Some forms of brain damage may make you more likely to choose impulsively, maximizing short-term rather than long-term gain [207].
 Future treatment strategies will focus on these effects, attempting to reduce drug consumption and reduce the frequency of relapse.